 Create an evaluation suite

-If you have not already added test cases directly from the Logic run panel, you will need to save your logic function before creating an evaluation suite.
-After saving, you can select Set up tests, which will take you to the Evaluations application.
+If you have not already added test cases directly from the Logic Preview run panel, you will need to save your Logic Function before creating an evaluation suite.
+After saving, you can select Set up tests, which will create the initial evaluation suite.

 Evaluations side panel in a AIP Logic function.